Skip to main content

 R 792.10225 Motions.

 Rule 225.
-(1) All requests to the tribunal requiring an order in a contested case, including stipulated requests, shall be made by written motion filed with the clerk and accompanied by the appropriate fee, unless otherwise provided by the tribunal.
-Motions may be amended or supplemented by leave of the tribunal only, and leave to amend or supplement shall be freely given when justice so requires.
+(1) All requests to the tribunal requiring an order in a contested case, including stipulated requests, must be made by written motion that is signed and filed with the tribunal and accompanied by the appropriate fee, unless otherwise ordered by the tribunal.
+Motions may be amended or supplemented by leave of the tribunal only, and leave to amend or supplement shall be freely given as justice requires.

-(3) Motions shall be served concurrently on all other parties of record unless an attorney or authorized representative has filed an appearance on behalf of those parties and then service shall be made on the attorney or authorized representative and proof of service shall be filed with the clerk.
+(2) Motions must be served concurrently on all other parties of record unless an attorney or authorized representative has filed an appearance on behalf of those parties and then service must be made on the attorney or authorized representative.

-(4) Written opposition to motions, other than motions for which a motion for immediate consideration has been filed or motions for reconsideration, shall be filed within 21 days after service of the motion, unless otherwise provided by the tribunal.
+(3) Written responses to motions, other than motions for which a motion for immediate consideration has been filed or motions for reconsideration, must be signed and filed within 21 days after service of the motion, unless otherwise ordered by the tribunal.

-(5) Written opposition to motions, for which a motion for immediate consideration has been filed, shall be filed within 7 days after service of the motion for immediate consideration, if the motion for immediate consideration includes a statement verifying that the party filing the motion has notified all parties of the filing of the motion for immediate consideration and indicating whether the parties will be filing a response to the motion or motions for which the motion of immediate consideration was filed.
-If the motion for immediate consideration does not include that statement, written opposition to those motions shall be filed within 21 days after service of the motion for immediate consideration, unless otherwise provided by the tribunal.
+(4) Written responses to motions, for which a motion for immediate consideration has been filed must be signed and filed within 7 days after service of the motion for immediate consideration, if the motion for immediate consideration includes a statement verifying that the moving party has notified all other parties regarding the filing of the motion for immediate consideration and indicating whether those parties will be filing a response to the motion or motions for which the motion of immediate consideration is being filed.
+If the motion for immediate consideration does not include that statement, written opposition to those motions must be filed within 21 days after service of the motion for immediate consideration, unless otherwise ordered by the tribunal.

-(6) Pleading on motions shall be limited to the motion and a brief in support of the motion and a single response to the motion and a brief in support of the response.
-A brief in support of a motion or response, if any, shall be filed concurrently with the motion or response.
+(5) Written motion practice is limited to the motion and a brief in support of the motion and a single response to the motion and a brief in support of the response.
+Except as ordered by the tribunal, the combined length of any motion and brief or response and brief may not exceed 20 pages doubled-spaced with 1-inch margins and 12-point type, exclusive of attachments and exhibits.
+Case quotes and footnotes in a brief may be single-spaced.
+A brief in support of a motion or response, if any, must be filed concurrently with the motion or response.

 R 792.10227 Petitions.

 Rule 227.
-(1) A petition shall contain a statement of facts, without repetition, upon which the petitioner relies in making its claim for relief.
-The statement shall be made in separately designated paragraphs.
-The contents of each paragraph shall be limited, as far as practicable, to a statement of a single fact.
-Each claim shall be stated separately when separation facilitates the clear presentation of the matters set forth.
-See also R 792.10221.
+(1) A petition must be signed and contain a clear and concise statement of facts, without repetition, upon which the petitioner relies in making its claim for relief.
+The statement must be made in separately designated paragraphs.
+The contents of each paragraph must be limited, as far as practicable, to a statement of a single fact.
+Each claim must be stated separately when separation facilitates the clear presentation of the matters set forth.

-(2) A petition shall not cover more than 1 assessed parcel of real property, except as follows:
+(2) A petition may not cover more than 1 assessed parcel of real or personal property, except as follows:

 (a) A single petition involving real property may cover more than 1 assessed parcel of real property if the real property is contiguous and within a single assessing unit.